aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/docs/api_reference.md

 ### 1.1 Authentication Flow

-All API endpoints (except developer registration) require authentication via the API Gateway Lambda Authorizer.
+All API endpoints (except developer registration) require authentication via an API Gateway Lambda authorizer.
+The flow below traces the **backend authorizer** (StudioAPI Key) path used by developer APIs; player-facing APIs use a **separate** authorizer with a different context, described in [Section 1.5](#15-integrating-player-authentication).

 > **Backend vs. Player Authentication:** The StudioAPI Key is for backend (developer) APIs only.
 Player-facing APIs are authenticated separately.
 By default they use access tokens issued by the AWS Game Backend Custom Identity Component.
 See [Section 1.5](#15-integrating-player-authentication).